Have you heard the one about the company that decided to plan a “Phishing trip” for their employees?

 Back in 2016, Atlantic Health System circulated a juicy email, promising employees a raise if they would simply respond with some key verification information.
 The information included employee id, date of birth, and home zip code.
 Roughly a quarter of the Health system’s 5,000 employees took the bait and opened the email; 2/3 of that group actually provided the requested information.

-The company’s test proved insightful, and highlighted an all-too-common threat: an adversary with malicious intent can easily target “inter-office” email, capitializing on a familiar and frequently relied upon form of company communication.
+The company’s test proved insightful, and highlighted an all-too-common threat: an adversary with malicious intent can easily target “inter-office” email, capitalizing on a familiar and frequently relied upon form of company communication.

 Playing on Emotions